-- Try to gather as much information as possible: Strive to gather as much information as you can about what has occurred, without pressuring your child.
+- Handle the information you receive calmly: It's highly likely that the information you hear will evoke strong emotions, such as sadness, anger, or guilt.
+However, it's equally important to try and manage these emotions in order to facilitate Communication with your child. - Listen to your child with encouragement: Apply the principles of Empathic Active Listening.
+Listen actively and attentively to what your child wants to share with you.
+Encourage your child to speak up and commend their courage in discussing what's happening to them. - Try to gather as much information as possible: Strive to gather as much information as you can about what has occurred, without pressuring your child.
 At this point, you can ask specific follow-up questions to better understand their perspective. - Ask your child to show you conversations and messages on their device. - Discuss acceptable behaviours with your child and set boundaries for reactions: Have a detailed conversation with your child about what constitutes acceptable and unacceptable behaviour.
 Discuss which behaviours are within their rights to address towards others and which are not.
-The process of setting boundaries for a child's reactions is not an easy task and requires confidence, patience, persistence, and consistency. - Talk about empathy, ethics, respect, and diversity, emphasising that these principles exist in both the real and virtual worlds: Discussing these concepts helps children become familiar with them.
+The process of setting boundaries for a child's reactions is not an easy task and requires confidence, patience, persistence, and consistency. - Talk about Empathy, ethics, respect, and diversity, emphasising that these principles exist in both the real and virtual worlds: Discussing these concepts helps children become familiar with them.
 Empathy, ethics, and respect are principles that exist in both the real and virtual dimensions.
-People behind screens are just as real as those we encounter face-to-face. - Contact the Cyber Crime Helpline available in your country immediately. - Contact a reliable Child Protection Helpline available in your country, for guidance and advice.
+People behind screens are just as real as those we encounter face-to-face. - Contact the Cyber Crime Helpline available in your country immediately. - Contact a reliable Child Protection Helpline available in your country, for guidance and advice45.